Mike Myers To Star In Netflix Series

 — Michael Ausiello (@MichaelAusiello) April 17, 2019

-In recent years, Myers has directed the well-received documentary Supermensch, about Hollywood manager Shep Gordon, and he played a cameo role in last year’s hit Bohemian Rhapsody, in which he played a record label executive who makes a comment that references the famous scene in Wayne’s World in which the characters lipsynch in their car to that eponymous Queen song.
+In recent years, Myers has directed the well-received documentary Supermensch, a film about Hollywood manager Shep Gordon.
+Myers also played a cameo role in last year’s Bohemian Rhapsody, in which he played a record label executive.
+Myers’ character makes a comment which references a famous scene in Wayne’s World, one in which the characters lip sync the sprawling Queen song in their car.
 Myers appeared at the Academy Awards in February to introduce that film.

 Myers also hosted the recent revival of The Gong Show, and appeared on screen as a fictional character.
 He has also occasionally returned to Saturday Night Live, often for Canada-themed bits.

-Myers, who was formerly married to comedy writer Robin Ruzan, has three children with his second wife Kelly Tisdale, a son and two daughters.
+Myers — who was formerly married to comedy writer Robin Ruzan — has three children with his second wife Kelly Tisdale, a son and two daughters.